keiloktql/dolcent-landing/README.md

 Dolcent is my passion project, created with a love for software engineering.
 Join me on this journey and experience the simplicity of Dolcent while supporting my aspirations as a young developer.

+> Fun fact: Dolcent is a fusion of the words "Dollars" and "Cents," symbolizing its core purpose of helping you manage your financial matters down to the last cent.

 ## Get Started

 Dolcent is available on the following platforms